-The 9 tips for surviving the winter listed here are pulled from the Vance article as well as two others, “Prepare Yourself Emotionally for Colder Weather,” also from The Times, and a story posted at CNN online, “With the election over, here are ways to take care of yourself, and your community.”
+The 9 tips for surviving the winter listed here are pulled from the Vance article as well as two others, “Prepare Yourself Emotionally for Colder Weather,” also from The Times, and an archived story posted at CNN online, “With the election over, here are ways to take care of yourself, and your community.”
 I’ve done some editing and added a few ideas of my own.
 May they help soothe your soul this winter season.

 9 Tips to Soothe the Winter Soul